This post may contain affiliate links.

 Notes

-• Use rolled oats – They give the best chewy and nutty texture.
+• Use rolled oats for the best chewy texture.

-• Double the recipe – Perfect for meal prep; makes 4 servings.
+• Double the recipe for easy meal prep and portion into jars.

 Nutrition